-In recent weeks, moderate people who are paid (handsomely) to talk about this stuff, people like David Brooks, Chris Matthews, David Gergen and Alan Dershowitz, have been warning against impeaching Trump.
+In recent weeks, moderate people who are paid (handsomely) to talk about this stuff, people like David Brooks, Chris Matthews and David Gergen have been warning against impeaching Trump.
 Some argue ‘too soon,’ and ‘let the investigation take it’s course.’
 Some say, ‘look, Trump won.’
 David Gergen and others go so far as to imagine Trump winning again in 2020 because of the overreach of a failed impeachment.
 If the lies of Donald Trump (that we already know) haven’t been enough to tip the balance of the impeach-o-meter, let’s consider this list of malversations.
-We have a dishonest, uniformed, obnoxious, corrupt and potentially treasonous Commander in Chief.
+We have a dishonest, uninformed, obnoxious, corrupt and potentially treasonous Commander in Chief.
 If we are unwilling to face facts, then we are as philosopher Charles Sanders Peirce pitied,

 The person who confesses that there is such a thing as truth, yet dares not to know the truth and seeks to avoid it, is in a sorry state of mind indeed.